Middle Kingdom Traditional Kung Fu School Review

 Noon is lunch and then free time until 1430.
 At 1430 you repeat the schedule of warm-up, stretching and training in your chosen style.

 Between 1700 to 1800 is free training, and they also offer some more instructed training if you want.
 Different days offer different things such as Qi Gong (hard and soft), acrobatics, and Sanda.

 At 1830 is dinner.
 Lights out are at 2200 although it is not strict.
 It is more to keep quiet so others can sleep.

 Chinese lessons are optional and start at 1915.
 They are very casual lessons.

 Jeet Kune Do Training Outline

-I ended up just doing Jeet Kune Do so the following training outline is specific to that.
-Every week follows the same general outline but with various different exercises.
-It means you have a general idea of the training you are going to do in each session but what you actually do is not exactly the same so it keeps the training interesting.
+I did Jeet Kune Do so the following training outline is specific to that.
+Every week follows the same general outline but with various exercises.
+It means you have a general idea of the training you are going to do, but what you actually do is not exactly the same.
+It keeps the training interesting.

 AM – General punches (straight punch, back-fist.)

 AM – Push-ups, Forearms/Grip training (sandbag), Wing Chun Forms